g-leech/argmin-gravitas/_posts/2017-12-01-why-no-philosopher.markdown

 <!--  -->
 	<li>
 		<h3>the philosopher as intellectual janitor</h3>
-	The standard rejoinder to the account of philosophy implied above is that philosophy is not about <i>adding</i> to a body of knowledge, but instead clarifying the concepts used in other bodies of knowledge. (<a href="{{midg}}">Mental plumbing</a>).
+	The standard rejoinder to the account of philosophy implied above is that philosophy is not about <i>adding</i> to a body of knowledge, but instead clarifying the concepts used in other bodies of knowledge.
+We're not seeking truth per se, we're seeking "understanding": a sensible account of what those truths mean, how they relate, which are made of which others, and so on. (<a href="{{midg}}">Mental plumbing</a>).
 This is how naturalist philosophers think of their role, e.g. WVO Quine:
 	<br><br>
 <!--  -->
 	 <blockquote>